-RA: I started the Mindbody Pride group because of the work done by Women in Tech*.
+RA: I started the Mindbody Pride group because of the work done by a former employee resource group, Women in Tech.
 There was a need to give visibility to both LGBTQIA+ people and allies within the company.

 EZ: People thought I needed to be less introverted and needed to socialize more if I'm honest.
 It helps if you already have one thing in common.